anstmichaels/emopt/docs/source/at_a_glance.rst

 much smaller than the whole simulation region (e.g. a plane) and specify the sources or retrieve the fields in these domains.

+.. note:: 3D solver options

+    Currently, EMopt provides two 3D solvers to choose from.
+The first is an FDFD solver which works well for smaller problems and the second is a CW-FDTD solver which works well for problems of any size.

+    For very small problems, the FDFD solver may be a bit faster.
+Furthermore, the FDFD solver will typically produce more accurate gradients, regardless of how grid spacings are chosen or which boundary conditions are used.

+    For modest to large problems (in terms of either size or resolution), the FDTD solver should be used.
+The 3D solver will scale to larger numbers of cores better and uses *considerably* less memory than the FDFD solver.
+    The primary disadvantage of the FDTD solver is that it requires that the grid spacing be equal in all directions in order to calculate accurate gradients.
+Furthermore, symmetry boundary conditions can lead to inconsistent gradient calculations.

 ===========================
 Calculating Waveguide Modes
 ===========================